 Pros & Cons

-Pros: Save between 18-60% with a blind booking, plenty of options to choose from if you are planning to stay in a city centre, cruise search available.
+Pros: Save between 18-60% with a blind booking, plenty of options to choose from if you are planning to stay in a city center, cruise search available.

 Cons: No specified ‘accommodation’ type filters, average on the finding the lowest price.
 Often, you don’t know which hotel you are staying in!

-You can specify either a neighbourhood or star rating when booking, but do not receive the name of the Hotel that has been chosen for you until after you have paid.
+You can specify either a neighborhood or star rating when booking, but do not receive the name of the hotel that has been chosen for you until after you have paid.
 In comparison to Expedia, both sites have almost the same search results, but can occasionally differ.

 Hotwire mainly caters toward city stays in the USA, so you may find some difficulty trying to search for a property internationally.